ryancoppa/puente-data-collection/README.md

 # About this starter

-This is a PoC Surveying Application for integrating Ionic 3, Angular 2+ and Parse Server.
+This is a Surveying Application for integrating Ionic 3, Angular 2+ and Parse Server.

+# Libraries

+Uses ionic-native geolocation

-## Some screenshots
+## Some older screenshots

 <p align="center">
   <img src="https://github.com/murraco/ionic-parse-server/blob/master/signin.png" width="40%" />